ds4se/admin/reviewTemplate.md

 _??_

+**6. Is the chapter the right length?
+Should anything missing be added?
-**6. Is the chapter the write length?
-Can anything superfluous be removed (e.g. by deleting some section that does not work so well or  by using less jargon, less formulae, lees diagrams, less references; )**
+Can anything superfluous be removed (e.g. by deleting some section that does not work so well or  by using less jargon, less formulae, lees diagrams, less references; ).? **

 _??_